irdest/irdest/docs/contributors/src/website/_intro.md

-# qaul.net Web Site
+# qaul Web Site

-**This document is about the editing, translating and building the qaul.net public web site which is availabe under [https://qaul.net]**
+**This document is about the editing, translating and building the qaul public web site which is availabe under [https://qaul.org]**

-The [qaul.net] web site is built via the static site generator [HUGO].
-Its content and sources are hosted in a [github repository] and are community editable.
+The qaul web site is built via the static site generator [HUGO].
+Its content and sources are hosted in a [gitrepository] and are community editable.

 Your welcome to update, translate, [open a PR] or [send us a patch]!